Bought from The Boys Department

 The season’s staple spoils come straight from the weener depot.

-A conversation that keeps arising among my fashion friends is how easy getting dressed will be this fall.
+A conversation that keeps arising among my fashion friends is how easy getting dressed will be this season.
 I can’t say I disagree.

 We’re at the beginning of a renaissance driven by minimalism.
 The cues are streamlined which means obtaining our own, respective brands of “chic” should render slightly easier.
 When it takes such subtle styling (figure a simple pair of jeans, a sweater, or maybe a men’s blouse half tucked and some boots or conversely pumps) to make yourself appear put together, how can you possibly go wrong?